 You may join or renew your practice sections memberships within the online license renewal process or by submitting the section membership form in your license packet.
 The section membership year is Jan.
 1–Dec.
 31.

 An optional charitable donation to the Washington State Bar Foundation to help advance justice by supporting the WSBA’s public service and diversity programs.
 An optional charitable donation to Campaign for Equal Justice to support our state's poorest families and individuals is also listed.
 You may opt out or donate a different amount to the Bar Foundation and LAW Fund.

 All active licensed legal professionals must file this disclosure regardless of whether they have a trust account (Lawyers ELC 15.5, LLLTs APR 28, LPOs APR 12).
 Visit the Trust Account FAQs page for more detailed information.

 Yes, if you who wish to preserve eligibility to transfer to another status upon leaving service as a judicial officer.
 In that case, you are required to provide annual registry information and pay a $50 annual license fee.

 Lawyers and LLLTs may voluntarily report hours of pro bono publico service as defined in RPC 6.1 (lawyers) and LLLT RPC 6.1 (LLLTs) within the online license renewal process or using the paper renewal form.
 Learn about pro bono service opportunities.

 You may complete the other portions of your renewal early and report your service hours online at the end of the year.

-If you contributed 50 or more hours, you will receive commendation in NWLawyer and the WSBA website unless you check the box stating that you prefer to remain anonymous.
+If you contributed 50 or more hours, you will receive commendation in Washington State Bar News and the WSBA website unless you check the box stating that you prefer to remain anonymous.

 Failure to comply with licensing requirements may result in a Supreme Court order of suspension (Washington Supreme Court Admission and Practice Rule 17).